Fit as a Mama Bear

 • very sweet

-Likewise, without grinding it you’ll notice (in the picture below) that the icing looks textured/chunky.
-It tastes find but grinding down the sugar will make the cupcakes more aesthetically pleasing.
+Likewise, without grinding it you'll notice (in the picture below) that the icing looks textured/chunky on the heart-shaped cupcakes.
+It tastes fine but grinding down the sugar will make the cupcakes more aesthetically pleasing.

 The icing is extremely sweet, and it can be piped (as you see in the video).
 However, it is a bit thicker than traditional icing.
-This means, if you’re piping it you’ll want a very large hole on your instrument as you’ll notice it gum up.
-In the video you’ll see that I don’t even use a piping tip, I simply use the bag.
+This means, if you're piping it onto the heart-shaped cupcakes you'll want a very large hole on your instrument as you'll notice it gum up.
+In the video you'll see that I don't even use a piping tip, I simply use the bag.

 Note: Want to change the color of the icing?
 I use acai powder for purple, spirulina for a blue-ish hue, and chlorella for green 😉